maths/moodle-qtype_stack/doc/en/CAS/Geometry.md

 ### `Distance`

 `Distance(A, B)` returns the Euclidean distance between points represented as lists.
-Works in any dimenstion.
+Works in any dimension.